 Creating a Healthy Hospital Bag for Your Childbirth

-has conducted research on this topic and has found phthalates (chemicals found in personal care products that have been linked to reproductive problems) are “widespread and variable in infants.”
-Where are these phthalates coming from?
-From trusted brands of baby washes, lotions, powders, and shampoos.
-Other studies conducted by the Campaign for Safe Cosmetics, No More Toxic Tub and Baby’s Tub is Still Toxic, revealed that many popular baby products contain cancer-causing chemicals.
+Research conducted by the American Academy of Pediatrics has found that phthalates in personal care products (chemicals that have been linked to hormonal disruptions and reproductive problems) are “widespread and variable in infants.”
+These phthalates come from well-known, trusted brands of baby washes, lotions, powders, and shampoos.

 1. When you take a tour of your birthing facility, ask questions like: